 One day we were sitting together as my kids worked on some intricate Lego structures and one of my sons got really frustrated about a mistake.

 My brain desperately wanted me to say, “Would you like some help?”

 But I remembered my seventeen-seconds plan and my mouth was quiet.
 One.
 Two.
 Three.
 Four. . . .

 He started to get more loud and frustrated about his task, but he kept at it.

 I kept counting.
 Eight.
 Nine.
 Ten. . . .

 My urge to rescue him was calming down as I realized my child needed this time to struggle with difficulties and to problem solve.

 “Mama—I think I can change this.
-I thought this was trash, but I found a solution!”
+I thought this was totally messed up, but I found a solution!”

-But 17 seconds is giving the people around me a chance to talk, and it’s giving me a chance not only to hear them, but to let them show me how capable they really are.
+I am not completely “cured” of interrupting, but seventeen seconds is giving the people around me a chance to talk, and it’s giving me a chance not only to hear them but to let them show me how capable they really are—letting those strengths shine.